-The Company primarily sells finished AGGRASTAT [®] to drug wholesalers.
-These wholesalers subsequently sell AGGRASTAT [®] to hospitals where health care providers administer the drug to patients.
-Wholesaler management decisions to increase or decrease their inventory of AGGRASTAT [®] may result in sales of AGGRASTAT [®] to wholesalers that do not track directly with demand for the product at hospitals.
+The Company primarily sells finished AGGRASTAT $^{\circledR}$ to drug wholesalers.
+These wholesalers subsequently sell AGGRASTAT $^{\circledR}$ to hospitals where health care providers administer the drug to patients.
+Wholesaler management decisions to increase or decrease their inventory of AGGRASTAT $^{\circledR}$ may result in sales of AGGRASTAT $^{\circledR}$ to wholesalers that do not track directly with demand for the product at hospitals.

-Net AGGRASTAT® product sales for year ended December 31, 2023 were \$9.7 million compared to \$11.7 million during the year ended December 31, 2022.
+Net AGGRASTAT® product sales for the year ended December 31, 2024 were \$8.1 million compared to \$9.7 million during the year ended December 31, 2023.

-Hospital demand for AGGRASTAT[®] has declined during the current period, as the first generics of tirofiban hydrochloride launched during the year ended December 31, 2023.
-However, for the time being the number of hospital customers using AGGRASTAT[®] continued to remain strong.
-The Company's commercial team continues to work on maintaining and expanding its customer base.
-The Company continues to expect moderate patient market share despite reduced revenue from the AGGRASTAT[®] brand and is focused on further its diversifying revenues through other product offerings, and through its retail and mail order pharmacy, Marley Drug.
+Hospital demand for AGGRASTAT [®] has declined during the current year, as the Company continues to have pricing pressures as a result of generics tirofiban hydrochloride, which launched during 2023.
+However, for the time being the number of hospital customers using AGGRASTAT [®] continued to remain strong, and the Company continues to work on maintaining and expanding its customer base.
+The Company continues to expect a moderate patient market share despite reduced revenue from the AGGRASTAT [®] brand.

-Marley Drug has been successful in marketing directly to customers, providing access to medications without the need for insurance, and building a nationwide customer base and contributed \$9.6 million of revenue to the Company for the year ended December 31, 2023 compared to \$7.8 million in the previous year.
-The Company began selling ZYPITAMAG® through Marley Drug immediately following the acquisition.
+Marley Drug has been successful in marketing directly to customers, providing access to medications without the need for insurance, and building a nationwide customer base.
+The Marley Drug operating segment generated \$10.8 million during the year ended December 31, 2024 compared to \$9.6 million during the year ended December 31, 2023.
+The Company began selling ZYPITAMAG[®] through Marley Drug immediately following the acquisition.
+During the year ended December 31, 2024, ZYPITAMAG[®] product sales through Marley Drug operating segment were \$3.2 million compared to \$2.6 million during the year ended December 31, 2023.
 During 2022, the Company launched its e-commerce platform which allowed customers to order their FDA approved medications through the platform.